An all-consuming conundrum: drivers of seed predation in tallgrass prairies

 • Dr. Allison Louthan

-Maya (and Snickers) will be joining the lab of Dr. Sarah Supp at Denison University in Granville, Ohio, where she will be applying ecological models on long-term data collected at Konza Prairie.
+Upon graduating, Maya Parker-Smith, M.A., accepted a Data Analyst position at Denison University in Granville, Ohio, where she will applies ecological models on long-term data collected at Konza Prairie.

 Speaker Information